En Route Shinjuku

 Maybe I am not up on technology as much as I think I am but a QR Code bar?
 Did a miss a massive technology trend?
 I was surprised when looking at my photos how much this woman standing in front of this bar looks like my wife.
 I had to make sure it wasn't actually her!

 I walked past this girl as we were heading for the train and turned back around to stop her to take her photo.
-I did this once before and love the shot I got from it.
 People are often shy about asking but what is the worst that someone is going to say to you?
 'No!'?
 It probably doesn't get much worst than that so just get over it and you will end up taking some great shots.

 I felt really inspired yesterday and was really happy with the images I was able to capture last night.